ziapeltagames/one-eyed-willy/prison-of-pop-culture-peril.md

 ## Face Hugger Sword

 This sword lights up when face huggers or aliens are around.
 Or when one is about to burst forth.
+It also emits a "blip" sound that echoes how far away aliens are.

 ## Flux Capacitor

-TBD
+This can be used to get Back in Time!